fixate/redux-resx-feathers-middleware/README.md

 ## Websocket support

-Not yet - all we'd all is events that fire receivers to what is here.
+Not yet - all we'd need to add is websocket events handlers that fire receiver actions